hoyedustin/surveydatabasetool/README.md

 In the GCP API, you go to Cloud SQL API and click "Enable".

-Once that is done, then you go to
+Once that is done, then you go to "Cloud SQL", and create an instance.
+NOTE: You will have to set up a billing acount first.

+Enable the API, and choose your SQL version